alextselegidis/easyappointments/README.md

 <img src="https://dl.dropboxusercontent.com/u/27545985/easyappointments/google-code-banner.png">

-> UPDATE December 2015: The new BETA for version 1.1 is available for download.
-Try it out!

 ### Organize your business!
 Exploit human resources that can be used in other tasks more efficiently.

 **Easy!Appointments** is a highly customizable web application that allows your customers to book